 Winter driving tips

-You should inspect your tires at least once a month, especially before long road trips.
-When inspecting your tires, wait at least three hours after driving to allow the tires to cool down into their resting tire pressure.
+Vehicle tires should be inspected monthly, especially before long-distance trips.
+When inspecting tires, wait at least three hours after driving to allow the tires to cool down into their resting tire pressure.
 The pressure listed on your tire is the maximum amount that should be added.
+Consider installing snow tires as they are made with a better grip for cold weather and an optimized tread width to prevent the wheels from slipping.

 Stock your vehicle with winter essentials